ml-tooling/lazycluster/README.md

 # Create a RuntimeGroup
 runtime_group = RuntimeGroup('host1', 'host-2', 'host-3')

-# Make the local port 50000 accessible on all Runtimes contained in the RuntimeGroup
+# Make the local port 50000 accessible on all Runtimes contained in the RuntimeGroup.
+# Note: The port can also be exposed to a subset of the contained Runtimes by using the
+# method parameter exclude_hosts.
 runtime_group.expose_port_to_runtimes(50000)